 Big changes are afoot in how schools prepare students for the knowledge economy.
 Career and technical education is no longer and byword for tracking, and districts are exploring ways to make science and technology learning hands-on.
 Our panelists discuss the trends and challenges in preparing students for a meaningful place in the highly skilled workforce.

 Speakers: Jim Stone III, National Research Center for Career and Technical Education, University of Louisville; Steve Rockenbach, Ernest S. McBride High School; Abraham Orozco, Heart of Los Angeles.

 The states with the largest Latino populations don’t necessarily have the best track record for graduating Latinos from college, a new state-by-state analysis shows.

 According to the report from the advocacy group Excelencia in Education, in 2011-12 only about 20 percent of Latinos ages 25 and older had at least an associate’s degree.
 The overall population had a much higher rate, at 36 percent.

-EWA recently hosted a seminar in New Orleans on early childhood education.
-We asked some of the journalists who attended to contribute posts from the sessions.
-Today’s guest blogger is Ann Dornfeld of Puget Sound Public Radio.
-You can also find out more about early childhood education on EWA’s Topics page.
+EWA recently held a seminar on STEM education and student skills at the University of Southern California.
+We asked some of the reporters who participated to contributes posts from the sessions.
+Today’s guest blogger is Joe Robertson of the Kansas City Star.
+You can find out more about STEM education on EWA’s topic pages.